Texas Woman Posts Photo Of 452 IVF Needles To Celebrate Long-Awaited Pregnancy

 “We have heard stories of how going through infertility can really cause wear and tear in a marriage.
 (We decided) we come first.
 We need to make sure we are always taking care of each other first and foremost.”

-By May 2016, Garyt and Lauren Walker were almost a year and a half removed from their last failed attempt to have a child, and had moved from Houston to The Woodlands, Texas.
+By May 2016, Garyt and Lauren Walker were almost a year and a half removed from their last failed attempt to have a child and had moved from Houston to The Woodlands, Texas.
 But it would be five months later, in October, when the IVF treatments resumed, with more needles and more tense moments as the couple hoped to conceive.
 Given their previous failures, they chose to keep this attempt private, and not let friends and family know about their plans.

 In a reversal of fortune from the heartbreak of Christmas 2014, the Walkers had nothing but good news for their family about a week before Christmas 2016, as they announced Lauren’s pregnancy with twins by “handing them the pregnancy test wrapped in a bow,” wrote ABC News.